wilsonmar/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

 <i>{{ page.excerpt }}</i>
 {% include l18n.html %}
 {% include _toc.html %}

+NOTICE:
+<a target="_blank" href="https://kubernetes.io/blog/2018/05/05/hugo-migration/">Kubernetes.io moved their docs to Hugo in 2018</a>.

 This article contains notes on getting started with Jekyll and other static websites.